-Gateway of India located in Mumbai is one of the most famous structures in India.
+Gateway of India very popular in Mumbai.
+It is one of the most famous structures in India.
 This place is also India’s entry point if you come from the sea.
-British architect George Wittet designed this building structure.
+British architect George Wittet designs this building structure.
 This historic building was built during the time of the British rule in India.
 Often Gateway of India tops the must-see places on the Indian and foreign visitor list.

 Colaba is the best place to indulge in food and lots of sidewalk shopping.
 From the best of clothes to the best baby toys and a display of kitchen utensils are part of this unique haunt.
 Best time to visit: the mall is usually open from early morning until late at night.
 The best time to visit would be late afternoon and early evening when it is a bit cooler.

 After breakfast the day starts at 8:00 am,This day we visit Mumbai Dhobi Ghat, C.S Terminus, Marine Drive, Crawford Market, Hanging Gardens, Chopati and Haji Ali.

 Mumbai’s Dhobhi Ghat is located in the heart of Mahalaxmi, Mumbai.
 This Ghat is world famous for its rich history, movies shot here and for being the largest outdoor laundry in the world.
 Dhobi Ghat can be seen from the Mahalaxmi Ghat flyover.
 You can see the Laundry Men, known as Dhobis in India, awake here early in the morning.
 They start doing their work at 4:30 in the morning. work until 22:00.
 Numerous men and women can be seen washing clothes with hand in the large sinks.
 And this has been going on for centuries.